Responding to Simple Propositions

 solution = []

-for item in Call(vocabulary, state, mrs["RELS"]):
+for item in call(vocabulary, state, mrs["RELS"]):

 solution.append(item)

-if sentence_force == "prop":
+if force == "prop":

 # This was a proposition, so the user only expects